Bhargavi19/Spring-Email/README.md

    4) If you want to run the artifact locally then issue the command <h3>"java -jar 	 	 	 	 	  artifact-name.extension"</h3> in "target" folder.

    5) If you want to deploy the war file to a tomcat container, then copy the war to webapps  	 	  folder in <h3>tomcat(/tomcat/webapps/)</h3> and start the tomcat container.

+   6) Start the tomcat container and hit <h4>http://localhost:8080/mailer</h4> in browser.
+Browser redirects you to home page of application